peteroupc/peteroupc.github.io/randomfunc.md

 If an application samples at random for information security purposes, such as to generate passwords or encryption keys at random, the following applies:

 1. **"Cryptographic generators".** The application has to use a device or program that generates random-behaving numbers that are hard to guess for information security purposes (a so-called "cryptographic generator").
 Choosing such a device or program is outside the scope of this document.
 2. **Timing attacks.**  Certain security and privacy attacks have exploited timing and other differences to recover cleartext, encryption keys, or other secret or private data.
-Thus, security algorithms have been developed to have no timing differences, including memory access patterns, that reveal anything about any secret or private inputs, such as keys, passwords, or "seeds" for pseudorandom number generators.
-(Such algorithms include so-called "constant-time" algorithms.)
-But even if an algorithm has variable running time (for example, [**rejection sampling**](#Rejection_Sampling)), it may or may not have security-relevant timing differences, especially if it does not reuse secrets[^110].
+Thus, security algorithms have been developed to have no timing differences that reveal anything about any secret or private inputs, such as keys, passwords, or "seeds" for pseudorandom number generators.
+But this kind of algorithm does not exist for all sampling distributions (Ben Dov et al. 2023)[^112]; [^110].
 3. **Security algorithms out of scope.** Security algorithms that take random secrets to generate random security parameters, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve, are outside this document's scope.
 4. **Floating-point numbers.**  Numbers chosen at random for security purposes are almost always integers (and, in very rare cases, fixed-point numbers).
 Even in the few security applications where those numbers are floating-point numbers (notably differential privacy and lattice-based cryptography), there are ways to avoid such floating-point numbers[^111].